Personality Isn’t permanent

 “When I was fifteen years old, I had a very important person in my life come to me and say, “Who’s your hero?”
 And I said . . .
 “You know who it is?
 It’s me in ten years.”
 So I turned twenty five.
 Ten years later, that same person comes to me and says, “So, are you a hero?”
 And I was like, “Not even close!
 No, no, no.” She said, “Why?”
 I said, “Because my hero’s me at thirty five.”
 So you see, every day, every week, every month, and every year of my life, my hero’s always ten years away.
 I’m never gonna be my hero.
 I’m not gonna attain that.
 I know I’m not, and that’s just fine with me, because that keeps me with somebody to keep on chasing. “

-The focus of the future image makes you an active architect of your own life.
+This type of future thinking helped Matthew McConaughey to become an active architect of his own life.